ARTA: Adversarial-Robust Multivariate Time--Series Anomaly Detection via Sparsity-Constrained Perturbations: Introduction

-Multivariate time-series anomaly detection (TSAD) is the foundation of safety-critical monitoring systems in domains such as transportation \citep{ecml} and healthcare.
+Multivariate time--series anomaly detection (TSAD) is the foundation of safety--critical monitoring systems in domains such as transportation \citep{ecml} and healthcare.
 In these applications, anomaly scores are not merely used to rank events, but directly drive alarms, mitigation strategies, and human intervention.
 Accordingly, TSAD systems must exhibit score stability: small, localized perturbations in the input should not induce large changes in anomaly scores unless the underlying system dynamics have meaningfully changed.
 Recent evidence, however, indicates that this requirement is rarely met.
-Despite their architectural complexity, state-of-the-art deep TSAD models evaluated on modern benchmarks often yield marginal improvements over simple baselines while exhibiting severe fragility \citep{kim2022towards}.
+Despite their architectural complexity, state--of--the--art deep TSAD models evaluated on modern benchmarks often yield marginal improvements over simple baselines while exhibiting severe fragility \citep{kim2022towards}.
 In real deployments, commonplace phenomena such as transient noise, sensor jitter, or partial channel failures can trigger sharp spikes in anomaly scores even under nominal operating conditions, fundamentally undermining their reliability.

 This fragility stems from a fundamental misalignment between training objectives and deployment requirements \citep{wang2025improvedtimeseriesanomaly}.
-Most TSAD methods are optimized to minimize point-wise reconstruction or prediction errors under implicit i.i.d. train–test assumptions.
-Such objectives incentivize the memorization of local, high-frequency artifacts rather than the learning of a compact, noise-robust representation of normal system behavior.
+Most TSAD methods are optimized to minimize point--wise reconstruction or prediction errors under implicit i.i.d. train–test assumptions.
+Such objectives incentivize the memorization of local, high--frequency artifacts rather than the learning of a compact, noise--robust representation of normal system behavior.
 Consequently, ubiquitous deployment noise is frequently misinterpreted as anomalous \citep{RethinkingRobust}.
-The problem is further amplified by window-based, segment-level detection pipelines: while intended to capture temporal dependencies, they allow small, localized perturbations to propagate through an entire segment’s representation.
+The problem is further amplified by window--based, segment--level detection pipelines: while intended to capture temporal dependencies, they allow small, localized perturbations to propagate through an entire segment’s representation.
 This induces a strong dependence of anomaly scores on the perturbation’s position within the sliding window, leading to inconsistent and unstable detections across otherwise identical events \citep{Wang_2025}.